iqiyi/dpvs/doc/tutorial.md

 }
 ```

-Pls also check `dpip tunnel help` for details.
+Please also check `dpip tunnel help` for details.

-> Pls Note, by using Tunnel
+> Notes:
 > 1. RSS schedule all packets to same queue/CPU since underlay source IP may the same.
->    If one lcore's `sa_pool` get full, `sa_miss` happens.
+>    If one lcore's `sa_pool` gets full, `sa_miss` happens.
 This is not a problem for some NICs which support inner RSS for tunnelling.
 > 2. `fdir`/`rss` won't works well on tunnel deivce, do not use tunnel for FNAT.

 <a id='vdev-kni'/>